 The second of the Osaka 5 companies was founded in 1988 by Yoshiyuki Hayashi.
 Though Hayashi’s company Denime was actually started in Kobe and not Osaka, the company’s general proximity to the others resulted in a close association with the Osaka denim boom.
 Denime offered arguably the cleanest, most conventional interpretation of the vintage American jean, more closely resembling vintage Levi’s than many brands that would follow.

 Denime quickly became the front-runner among the vintage repro companies and encapsulated the movement in a more straightforward way than the more experimental Studio D’Artisan.
-One reason why Denime became so popular in the repro jeans boom of the nineties was that their products were accessible due to wider distribution.
-They were also well known for quick fading, making it easy for new denim enthusiasts to see the appeal of old-fashioned selvedge jeans.
+One reason why Denime became so popular in the repro jeans boom of the nineties was that their products were more accessible due to wider distribution.
+They were well known for quick fading, making it easy for new denim enthusiasts to see the appeal of old-fashioned selvedge jeans.

 Iconic Products